CMS Workflow Optimization

 Workflow Optimization, Product Design, Prototyping, UX Research

-The Digital Learning Team relied on a new internal CMS to manage and publish all educational curriculum.
+The Web Production Team relied on a new internal CMS to manage and publish all educational curriculum.
 While the tool was essential to their daily operations, the workflow was slow and unintuitive.
 Team members were spending an excessive amount of time on routine tasks, leading to significant productivity loss and growing frustration.

 My mission was to diagnose the specific bottlenecks in the workflow and redesign the user experience to be faster, more efficient, and user-friendly.